 Stained Glass cannot be used for shelves

 Samples of Colored (“stained”) Glass

-Stained glass is best known for its beauty in medieval cathedral and from the work of more modern masters like Louis Comfort Tiffany and Frank Lloyd Wright.
+Stained glass is best known for its beauty in medieval cathedrals and from the work of more modern masters like Louis Comfort Tiffany and Frank Lloyd Wright.
 Most stained glass should, more accurately, be called colored glass because the color comes not from a surface stain, but from metallic oxides to the glass batch.
-Well known additives include cobalt oxide (for blue), cadmium sulfide (yellow), gold chloride (red), manganese dioxide (purple) ,nickel oxide (violet). chromic oxide (emerald green) and uranium oxide (fluorescent yellow-green).
-Stained glass comes in small (generally only around 24″ * 48″) sheets, is only 1/8″ thick and cannot be tempered.
+Well-known additives include cobalt oxide (for blue), cadmium sulfide (yellow), gold chloride (red), manganese dioxide (purple), nickel oxide (violet). chromic oxide (emerald green) and uranium oxide (fluorescent yellow-green).
+Stained glass comes in small (generally only around 24″ * 48″) sheets, is only 1/8″ thick, and cannot be tempered.
 It is therefore not suitable for architectural uses.